Generalized Polish spaces at regular uncountable cardinals: Polish-like spaces

 For this reason, from now on will systematically avoid to specify which kind of \( \GG \) we are considering and freely use the term ``\( \GG \)-Polish'' as a shortcut for ``\( \GG \)-Polish with respect to a(ny) totally ordered (Abelian) group of degree \( \kappa \)''.

 \begin{remark} The only property of the metric $d$ required in the proofs of Lemma~\ref{lem:K-Polishareadditive} and Lemma~\ref{lem:K-PolishareSFC} is that

-Hence, Theorem~\ref{thm:charK-metrizable} and Theorem~\ref{thm:charK-Polish} (and Corollary~\ref{cor:Gisirrelevant}) can be extended to metrics taking values in any other kind of structure, as long as equation~\eqref{eq:local_base_condition_for_metric} is still satisfied.
+Hence, Theorem~\ref{thm:charK-metrizable} and Theorem~\ref{thm:charK-Polish} (and Corollary~\ref{cor:Gisirrelevant}) can be extended to metrics taking values in any other kind of structure, as long as condition~\eqref{eq:local_base_condition_for_metric} is still satisfied.
 (In particular, commutativity of $\GG$ is not really needed.)
 This includes the case of completely $S$-quasimetrizable spaces for a totally ordered semigroup $S$ considered in \cite{ReichelMR0458373}, or spaces admitting a complete $\kappa$-ultrametric as defined in~\cite{CoskSchlMR3453772}.
 In particular, the concepts of (complete) metric space and (complete) ultrametric space lead to the same class of spaces in generalized descriptive set theory.
 This is in strong contrast to what happens in the classical setting, where Polish ultrametric spaces form a proper subclass of arbitrary Polish spaces because admitting a compatible ultrametric implies zero-dimensionality. \end{remark}

-Another easy corollary of Theorem~\ref{thm:charK-Polish} is that a \( G^\kappa_\delta \) subset of a \( \GG \)-Polish space is necessarily \( \GG \)-Polish as well.
+Another easy corollary of Theorem~\ref{thm:charK-Polish} is that a \( G^\kappa_\delta \) subset of a \( \GG \)-Polish space is necessarily \( \GG \)-Polish as well (see the proof of Theorem~\ref{thm:Kpolishsubspaces} for details).
 We complement this in Corollary~\ref{cor:subspace}, using an extension result for continuous functions (Proposition~\ref{prop:extension}).
 These results are the natural generalization of the classical arguments in~\cite[Theorems 3.8 and 3.11]{KechrisMR1321597}, and already appeared in~\cite[Theorems 2.34 and 2.35]{Gal19} where, as customary in the subject, the fact that \( \GG \) is Abelian is assumed and used.
 However, we fully reprove both results for the sake of completeness and to confirm that also in this case commutativity of \( \GG \) is not required.